Easy-to-make the “authentic” Tofu Hiyayakko – Japanese food recipes

 Tofu Hiyayakko

-The simplicity of tofu hiyayakko is a celebration of flavors.
+The simplicity of Tofu Hiyayakko is a celebration of flavors.

 If you’re in Japan, you should definitely try tofu Hiyayakko.
 This dish is basically chilled tofu topped with a variety of toppings.
 This dish is a classic in the Japanese cuisine.
 It’s one of the most popular desserts and has been around for over 100 years.
 Here’s a look at the recipe.
 You can learn more about it below.